Shpat Kasapi

-Shpat Kasapi (Шпат Касапи; born 1 May 1985) is an Albanian singer and songwriter.
+Shpat Kasapi (1 May 1985 – 26 November 2025) was an Albanian singer-songwriter.

-Biography
+Life and career

-Shpat Kasapi was born on 1 May 1985 into an Albanian family in the city of Tetovo, then part of SFR Yugoslavia, present North Macedonia.
+Kasapi was born on 1 May 1985 into an Albanian family in the city of Tetovo, then part of SFR Yugoslavia, present North Macedonia.

-Kasapi participated in Festivali i Këngës 47 for the Eurovision Song Contest 2009.
-He has previously been in relationships with Miss Universe Kosovo 2011, Afërdita Dreshaj and Qendresa Dulaj.
+He participated in both Festivali i Kënges 43 and 47 for the chance to represent Albania at the Eurovision Song Contest 2005 and Eurovision Song Contest 2009 respectively.
+He was in relationships with Miss Universe Kosovo 2011, Afërdita Dreshaj and Qendresa Dulaj.

+Kasapi died of cardiac arrest on 26 November 2025, at the age of 40, in Monza, Italy, where he had traveled for family reasons.